 - Carry out Risk Assessments to protect all learners under 18 years of age.
-Risk assessments will be spot checked regularly by the Safeguarding Lead.
-Attendance most be monitored in line with the attendance policy, and they must be contacted promptly in the case of non-attendance.
+Risk assessments will be spot checked regularly by the Safeguarding Senior Officer.
+Attendance must be monitored in line with the attendance policy, and they must be contacted promptly in the case of non-attendance.

 - Provide regular review opportunities for apprentices to speak to assessors about safeguarding, including identifying support needs, asking for guidance or raising any concerns.